secv-ndss2026/secv/README.md

 $./lembench-run
 ```
 Then a prompt will appear asking for configuration input.
 For our experiment, use the default settings by **pressing Enter.**
 After 20~50 minutes, the result is stored at /usr/share/lmbench/results/.
-For the visualiblity, we provides the script which shows
+To enhance readability, we provide a script that presents the results in a well-organized manner.
 ```sh
 $./show_lmbench_results.sh ex.0
 ```